PetroIvaniuk/awesome-ml/README.md

 - [OpenICL](https://github.com/Shark-NLP/OpenICL) - a new open-source toolkit for in-context learning and LLM evaluation; supports various state-of-the-art retrieval and inference methods, tasks, and zero-/few-shot evaluation of LLMs

 ### Speech & Music
- - [AudioGPT](https://github.com/AIGC-Audio/AudioGPT), [Demo](https://huggingface.co/spaces/AIGC-Audio/AudioGPT) - Understanding and Generating Speech, Music, Sound, and Talking Head
+ - [AudioGPT](https://github.com/AIGC-Audio/AudioGPT), [Demo: HuggingFace](https://huggingface.co/spaces/AIGC-Audio/AudioGPT) - Understanding and Generating Speech, Music, Sound, and Talking Head
  - [Eleven Multilingual v1](https://beta.elevenlabs.io/blog/eleven-multilingual-v1/), [Demo](https://beta.elevenlabs.io/?ref=beta.elevenlabs.io) - generate top-quality spoken audio in any voice and style with the most advanced and multipurpose AI speech tool out there.
 Our deep learning model renders human intonation and inflections with unprecedented fidelity and adjusts delivery based on context
  - [Bark](https://github.com/suno-ai/bark) - a transformer-based text-to-audio model created by Suno.
 Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
 The model can also produce nonverbal communications like laughing, sighing and crying
 - [MusicLM: Generating Music From Text](https://google-research.github.io/seanet/musiclm/examples/) - a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff" by Google Research